 5. Consult an iPhone water damage expert.

 The good news is that acting quickly can spare you some significant iPhone water damage.
 The bad news is that the full impact of water damage is not always immediately clear.
-Your phone may operate normally for days or even weeks, then begin having problems like malfunctioning speakers or app that won’t open.
-So you’ll want to take your iPhone to a professional Apple tech as soon as possible so they can ensure it’s fully dry and ready to go.
+Your phone may operate normally for days or even weeks, then begin having problems like malfunctioning speakers or faulty lightning port.
+If the latter is the problem, you can use a wireless charger for smartphones to continue charging your iPhone.

 Complications can also occur if your iPhone is exposed to a liquid other than fresh water, such as salt water or a sugary drink.
 These liquids will leave a residue as they dry, so the standard steps to prevent iPhone water damage won’t work.
 An iPhone water damage expert will be able to take your phone apart and clean it to minimize damage and offer other solutions.